Why I Hate Climbing Fashion - ExBulletin

 The advancements in outerwear have, to be fair, been quite significant.
 Over the years, market options have become significantly more functional, fashionable and even durable.
 The jackets are lighter, warmer and more durable.
 The shirts are made from recycled plastics and increasingly creative amalgamations of sustainable materials.
 The pants are lighter and more breathable and, thankfully, less likely to tear.
 For those venturing into extreme conditions, these high-tech options make sense.
 When used in the environments for which they were designed, climbing clothing can mean the difference between success and failure, and even life and death.

-But most of us rarely need this technology, let alone the latest update.
+But most of us rarely – if ever – need this technology, let alone the latest update.
 When I was 18, I signed a contract with adidas as a professional athlete, and suddenly my whole wardrobe had these three little bars.
-I remember hearing a rumor at the time (I couldn’t then and can’t confirm the validity now) that one of the world’s greatest wireless climbers had written in his contract that he didn’t want to be given any extra clothes unless he asked for it.
+I remember hearing a rumor at the time (couldn’t confirm the validity yet) that one of the biggest wireless climbers in the world had written in his contract that he didn’t want to be given any extra clothes unless he asked for it.
 What a gesture, I thought.
-Who wouldn’t want more free goodies?
-After a few years of receiving regular, lavish piles of seasonal iterations, I’ve come to realize a few things: That in general, more isn’t more; that lighter and more eco-responsible production does not matter when there is always a new style; that outdoor clothing companies will sell you a dream, but nothing else, because it’s not the clothes or the shoes that make the climber.
+Who wouldn’t want more free gifts?
+After a few years of receiving regular, lavish piles of seasonal iterations, I’ve come to realize a few things: That in general, more isn’t more; that lighter and more eco-responsible production does not matter when there is always a new style; that outdoor clothing companies will sell you dreams of, but nothing else, because it’s not the clothes or the shoes that make the climber.
 On the contrary, specialized permutations serve as ambitious accessories for many people.
-I retired from the pro scene seven years after signing that first contract, then brought four trash bags full of clothes, half of them still with tags on the local Goodwill.
+I retired from the pro scene seven years after signing that first contract, then took four trash bags full of clothes – half of them still with tags – to the local Goodwill.
 I continued to climb some long outdated favorites.

-Despite incremental improvements in the quality of gear, theres always and always will be the value of simplicity.
+Despite incremental improvements in the quality of equipment, there has always been and always will be the value of simplicity.

-At 12, in the 2000s, I was an 80-pound nugget in a pink skirt and a floral pocketed shirt, preparing to climb my first rock-climbing wall, at Galyans, a sporting goods store in a strip mall in Frisco, Texas.
+At 12 years old in the 2000s, I was an 80-pound nugget in a pink skirt and a flowered shirt with pockets, preparing to climb my first rock-climbing wall, at Galyan’s, a sporting goods store in a strip mall in Frisco, Texas.
 Sensibly, my dad bought me a pair of cheap shorts.
 I tapped on those candy-colored grips as something deep in my bones came to life.
-Following that day at Galyans, my involvement in climbing increased, as did my understanding of sporting degrees of movement and the types of clothing that complement it.
+Following that day at Galyan, my involvement in climbing increased, as did my understanding of the sport’s degrees of movement and the types of clothing that complement it.
 I understood that skirts were a no-go for technical vertical efforts and that clothing should be comfortable and not restrictive.
 Over time, my opinions have remained essentially the same: as long as you can move freely, not much matters.

 There is nothing inherently wrong with well-designed clothing.
 However, in the moderate temperatures in the easy-access terrain most of us operate in, anyone can wear just about anything.
-The disheartening thing is that the climber look seems so necessary these days.
+What’s discouraging is that nowadays the “climber look” seems so necessary.
 That the look is, in general, so oversized and overpriced.
-Whether the look is attributed in part because of branding and marketing initiatives rather than the ethos of our sporting history.
+That it’s the look attributed in part because of branding and marketing initiatives rather than the ethos of our sport’s history.
 My years at adidas and my later experience as a hardware editor taught me to come back to certain things.
 Not letting groupthink tell me I’m a climber because I may or may not look one.
 Let clothes be clothes.

 Read also